Logo

 Here’s my recommendation to all of my clients:

-• Use batches and review your work prior to posting
+• Use batches and review work before posting

 • Print Edit Lists, even if it’s to PDF not paper

 Lots of people complain that they find batches take more time than they are worth.
-I disagree, but I’m a process person, I believe in reviewing work prior to posting as it’s easier to correct issues before you post, and less messy!
+I disagree, but I'm a process person, I believe in reviewing work before posting as it's easier to correct issues before posting, and less messy!

 Lots of people also complain that printing edit lists and posting journals are wastes of paper.
-I don’t disagree with this, but that doesn’t mean you don’t have other options, with printing to PDF becoming so commonplace.
-Issues like network connection problems are pretty rare, but they occur when you least expect it, and usually, when you are least ready to deal with it.
+I don't disagree with this, but that doesn't mean there aren't other options, with printing to PDF becoming so commonplace.
+Issues like network connection problems are pretty rare, but they occur when least expected, and usually, when least ready to deal with them.

-Users don’t delete transactions every day and most times, if they do, re-keying them is pretty simple.
-With data integrating from another system, perhaps you don’t have the luxury of recreating that data if you need to, and no pile of invoices on your desk to recreate them from.
-What do you do then?
-Restore from backup sometimes isn’t a great option either but you don’t want your best option to be restore from backup.
+Users don't delete transactions every day and most times, if they do, re-keying them is pretty simple.
+With data integrating from another system, perhaps there isn't the luxury of recreating that data, and no pile of invoices on a desk to recreate them from.
+What to do then?
+Restoring from backup sometimes isn't a great option either but no one wants the best option to be restoring from backup.